Bankole2000/tonic-challenge/README.md

   - [x] Commit linting for standardized commit messages
   - [x] SocketIO for realtime updates on Transfers / Transactions
   - [x] Monorepo to run frontend client and api concurrently on local
-  - [x] ThunderClient Collection for in IDE api testing.
+  - [x] [ThunderClient](https://www.thunderclient.com/) Collection for in IDE api testing.
   - [x] Github Issues, bug reports, task, and feature request templates setup for convenient issue reporting / issue driven development.

 ## How to Test

-- To Test the [running demo api](https://tonic-backend-api.up.railway.app/heath-check) download and import [this collection](https://drive.google.com/file/d/1aljJV3wdEl4is6-6EUNwsdaZwKt05mV-/view?usp=sharing) and [this environment](https://drive.google.com/file/d/1qK9LvqpVuVvp2hHSWRC4IIRTDw5f4xBX/view?usp=sharing) into Postman.
+- To Test the [running demo api](https://tonic-backend-api.up.railway.app/health-check) download and import [this collection](https://drive.google.com/file/d/1aljJV3wdEl4is6-6EUNwsdaZwKt05mV-/view?usp=sharing) and [this environment](https://drive.google.com/file/d/1qK9LvqpVuVvp2hHSWRC4IIRTDw5f4xBX/view?usp=sharing) into Postman.
+Signup with `admin@test.com` to get the `ADMIN` role

-- To Test locally, clone the repository and follow the steps in either [Running with Docker](#running-with-docker) or [Running On Local](#running-locally) or  to run on those environments respectively.
-Download and import the aforementioned collection and environment into postman, but change the `baseurl` environment variable to `http://localhost:3000`
+- To Test locally, clone the repository and follow the steps in either [Running with Docker](#running-with-docker) or [Running On Local](#running-locally) to run on those environments respectively.
+Download and import the aforementioned collection and environment into postman, but change the `baseurl` environment variable to `http://localhost:3000` .
+To get the `ADMIN` role, signup with the email you specify in the `.env` file.
+See [`.env.example`](./packages/backend/.env.example)

-> N.B 1: a few `/admin` endpoints have not been implemented yet (i.e. are work-in-progress) but are outside of the scope of the assessment.
+> N.B 1: a few `/api/v1/admin` endpoints have not been implemented yet (i.e. are work-in-progress) but are outside of the scope of the assessment.
 They were just to make the api more robust

 > N.B 2: I intended to build a VueJS frontend client but was unable to due to the time constraints (again, outside the assessment scope - was just to have a browser client to interact with the api)